Last updated: 9 November 2023

-We will issue the final determination after all parties have had the chance to comment on the draft and after any technical meeting if one is held.
-In making the final determination we will consider the matters raised in response to the draft determination (or at the technical meeting, if there was one).
+We will issue the final determination or decision after all parties have had the chance to comment and after any technical meeting (if one is held).

 If any party disagrees with the determination they have the ability to take the matter to court.